JeremyDezalos/DSE-Renamester/rk.md

 ## BS self reflections
 ----
+List test:
+Create node with existing private key
+Verify signatures of random in packets

 Clearly need a better disconnect/reconnect,
 Need to fetch (GET) status from peer (diconnected or connected), then act accordingly